About Islamist Watch

 A Project of the Middle East Forum

-Introduction: The Threat of Lawful Islamism
+The Threat of Lawful Islamism

-Terrorism is one method to advance these projects but it is not the only one.
-Indeed, the activities of nonviolent Islamists arguably will prove a more effective tactic in the long term.
-For while the public intuitively understands the threat of terrorism and is mobilized by it, and while states have well-developed institutions (law enforcement, intelligence agencies, the military, the justice system) to protect and fight against it, the activities of nonviolent extremists are not alarming and institutions do not exist to deal with this problem.
-And how can terrorists impose their will on whole societies?
+Islamists ultimately seek hegemonic control via a worldwide caliphate that applies strict Islamic law in full.
+Terrorism is one method to advance this project but it is not the only approach.
+Indeed, the activities of lawful Islamists will arguably prove a more effective tactic in the long term.
+While the public intuitively understands the threat of terrorism and is mobilized by it, and while states have well-developed institutions (law enforcement, intelligence agencies, the military, the justice system) to protect and fight against it, the activities of lawful - or non-violent - Islamists appear less alarming and institutions do not exist to counter them.

 Resisting Lawful Islamism